remnrem/luna-doc/docs/ref/manipulations.md

            LIGHT[1] OX_STAT[1]
 ```

-Another difference is that using a signal aliases allows a many-to-one
+Another difference is that using signal aliases allows a many-to-one
 mapping, whereas `RENAME` requires a one-to-one mapping of
 labels.
 That is, `"alias=XX|AA|BB|CC"` will map either `AA`, `BB` or
 `CC` to `XX` (i.e. where an individual EDF may have none, one or